Activity Based Funding Guidelines

 Funded Project Closure

-● For Student chapters: The activity should be reported on the ACM India Chapter Portal.
+- The activity should be reported on the ACM India Chapter Portal.

-● Final budget statement, summary of expenses and income, and scanned receipts for expenses being claimed should be submitted for reimbursement.
+- Using the claims form, the scanned receipts for expenses being claimed should be submitted for reimbursement.

-● For premature closure of the project, permission must be sought from the evaluation committee, and a closure report must be submitted.
+- For premature closure of the project, permission must be sought from the evaluation committee, and a closure report must be submitted.

 For any further information regarding the funding, please write to [email protected].